dotenvcloud/action-github/CONTRIBUTING.md

 ### Security Issues

-For security vulnerabilities, please email security@dotenv.com instead of using the issue tracker.
+For security vulnerabilities, please email security@dotenv.cloud instead of using the issue tracker.

 ### Bug Reports